iecicekli/iecicekli.github.io/_pages/about.md

 Bench: 80, Deadlift: 150 , Squat: 125 as of 2023.

+I also do online tutoring for undergrad level math subjects.
+Contact below if interested.

 You can contact me at ``ibrahimemircicekli (at) gmail (dot) com``.